Starting the Research Process

 Step 1: Choose your topic

 First you have to come up with some ideas.
 Your thesis or dissertation topic can start out very broad.
-Think about the general area or field you’re interested in – it’s often a good idea to choose a topic that you already know a bit about.
+Think about the general area or field you’re interested in—maybe you already have specific research interests based on classes you’ve taken, or maybe you had to consider your topic when applying to graduate school and writing a statement of purpose.

 Make sure to consider the practicalities: the requirements of your programme, the amount of time you have to complete the research, and how difficult it will be to access sources and data on the topic.
 Before moving onto the next stage, it’s a good idea to discuss the topic with your thesis supervisor.